hoquescript/webtech-course/README.md

 ```
 ---

-# webtech-course
+# Introduction
-This is an academic course named Web Technology and Information.
-All the assignments will be maintained in this repository
+All the Assignment List is displayed here with the source code and live preview link.

-## Welcome to GitHub Pages
+## Form Layout

 You can use the [editor on GitHub](https://github.com/WahidHoquee/webtech-course/edit/master/README.md) to maintain and preview the content for your website in Markdown files.